adibnoh/notes/Mysql/Init.md

 ## Disable SQL Mode

-Only run this features in Sequal Pro
+Only run this features in Sequel Pro

 `SET SQL_MODE = '';` - disable sql mode in current connection, when disconnect and reconnect to previous connection all sql mode will return to normal